wobsoriano/siopao/README.md

 app.serve({ port: 3000 })
 ```

-If you have custom logic to a inside Bun's fetch config, you can use the `fetch` method instead:
+If you have custom logic to add inside Bun's fetch config, you can use the `fetch` method instead:

 ```ts
 const app = new Siopao()